kuriakosant/achaia-wood-shop-website-react/README.md

-## Achaia Wood Shop Website - Frontend
+## Achaia Wood Shop Website - backup

 This repository contains the frontend code for the Achaia Wood Shop website, a freelance project for a local business in Greece.
 The frontend is built using React, Tailwind CSS, and TypeScript.